-News and resources during coronavirus-related school closure
+News and resources during the coronavirus crisis

-The city Department of Education made the right decision in closing down the NYC public schools system until April 20 to slow the spread of the new coronavirus and to help preserve the health of our school community.
-During this crisis, we will experience uncertainty and hardship.
 We want parents and the community at large to know that the UFT stands with you in these trying times.
 We are committed to being one of the places you can count on for real-time information and valuable resources.
 We'll update this page as new information and help becomes available.